Fleny113/Hexus/README.md

 - `--lines` or `-l` to select a number of lines to fetch from the log file
 - `--no-streaming` to disable the streaming of logs to the console while the command is active
 - `--no-dates` to disable the Hexus provided timestamp of the log lines
+- `--current` or `-c` to show only the logs from the currently running for last execution of the application.
 - `--after` or `-a` to select logs that have a timestamp after the one provided (does not get affected by `--timezone`)
 - `--before` or `-b` to select logs that have a timestamp before the one provided (does not get affected by `--timezone`)
 - `--timezone` timezone of the Hexus provided timestamps, should be picked from the system-provided timezones.
 Defaults to the computer current timezone.